Studio 54: Inside the club

-The club generally opened at 10 p.m., with crowds peaking at midnight; the bar closed at 4 a.m., and the rest of the club stayed open until 6 a.m..
+The club generally opened at 10 p.m., with crowds peaking at midnight; the bar closed at 4 a.m., and the rest of the club stayed open until 6 a.m.
 According to Rubell, the vast majority of the club's guests were not celebrities but, rather, members of the public who just wanted to dance.
 The Washington Post wrote in November 1977 that the club attracted "a mix of punks, hairdressers, socialites, and suburbanites", while The New York Times said the club was "tolerant of errant squares".
 Andy Warhol, a regular guest of Studio 54, said the club was "a dictatorship on the door but a democracy on the dance floor".
-Studio 54 enforced a photography ban to protect guests' privacy, but some images were still published, including a widely circulated image of Canadian first lady Margaret Trudeau without her underwear.
+Studio 54 enforced a photography ban to protect guests' privacy, but some images were still published, including a widely circulated image of Margaret Trudeau, the wife of the Canadian Prime Minister, without her underwear.

 Many guests used club drugs, and they often engaged in open sexual activity on the club's balcony and in private basement rooms.
 The Journal characterized most of the women guests as "beneficiaries of a fabulously lucky genetic selection" and that the men guests generally had an "aura of self-esteem born in the knowledge that one can successfully choose among the select".
 Celebrity appearances, which were almost guaranteed, were frequently showcased in New York City's daily newspapers and in gossip columns.
-The nightclub was also frequented by many gay celebrities, leading Anthony Haden-Guest wrote that the club became "one of the single most effective showcases for newly visible gay clout".
+The nightclub was also frequented by many gay celebrities, leading Anthony Haden-Guest to write that the club became "one of the single most effective showcases for newly visible gay clout".
 By 1978, there was a private dance floor behind a movable scrim on the main dance floor, as well as a VIP room in the basement, which could only be accessed by a hidden stairway.

 The club also hosted private parties that, at a minimum, cost tens of thousands of dollars.
 The invitations to the parties were extravagant, using such materials as "Cupid's arrows, inflatable hearts, [or] jars of confetti".
 Among the events at Studio 54 was a New Year's Eve party hosted by event planner Robert Isabell, who dumped four tons of glitter onto the floor, creating a four-inch layer that could be found in attendees' clothing and homes several months later.
 The organizers of a Valentine's Day party in 1979 imported 3,000 Dutch tulips, transported 4000 yd2 of sod from Bermuda, and rented eight antique sculptures that each cost $17,000.
 Other events at the club included fundraisers for local politicians, as well as a Halloween party hosted by the staff of People magazine.
 Studio 54 was also a filming location for several music videos, such as those for several songs in Musique's album Keep On Jumpin'.